 Human beings have a far greater potential for destruction than we can even imagine.
 How after all can he imagine this in view of his apparent insignificance compared with the negative power, which he has.
 The imbalance between life and the forces of destruction is immense.
 In the course of time it has become impossible for mankind to comprehend or imagine what chaos he himself can generate.

 In spite of his threatening side he can be gentle and even loveable.
 This is when he allows himself moments of peace and relaxation.
 Foe the duration of a sigh we are pacified and fascinated.
 Is this only an illusion or is it because of the physical closeness and intimacy of the moment that we feel safe?
 However this feeling of content and wellbeing is often not enough.
 A new desire is aroused, the wish to know more possess, more command, more.
 Things that only yesterday were unknown to us become needs of today.

 The way people relate and interact is very complex.
 It involves a multitude of different behaviour patterns, which change with each contact.
 Our relationship with our environment is just as complicated and fraught with contradictions.
 What do we comprehend and really absorb of the world we live in?
 How do we behave confronted by the never-ending masses of images and sounds that are crashing in on us?
 Are we aware what it means to live on the earth today?
 Are we still capable of perceiving, understanding, interpreting and feeling?

 Clément Bugnon (choreographer)

 Fhunyue Gao, Jolanda Löllman, Pierrick Grobéty, David Valencia & Matthias Kass (dancers)

 Issey Llambias (video)

-co-production by the Théâtre Benno Besson
+Co-production: Théâtre Benno Besson